Cookie Warning

 In Invincible Iron Man Issue 3, a battle with Madame Masque, and an encounter with Doctor Doom, leave Tony Stark shaken.
 When Dr Amara Perez leaves the laboratory at the Massachusetts Institute for Technology (MIT), she finds Tony Stark in her office.
 Crouched by a bookshelf, he tells her that, right now, he'd rather be with her than anyone else.
 As he puts it:

-would be very good goal in life at this stage of the game."
+"I can't shake the idea that becoming the man that would actually deserve you would be very good goal in life at this stage of the game." |

 Tony Stark may have a protective suit of armor, but Amara Perez can't help but notice how he's cast off all barriers in her presence.